PutukaRamanjaneyulu/Python_notes/README.md

 -> There might be some examples demonstrating list methods (e.g., append(), extend(), insert(), remove(), pop(), etc.).

 -> Some cells may include incorrect operations to illustrate errors or limitations.

+#  Tuple.ipynb
+* The notebook covers Python Tuples, including their properties, built-in functions, and advantages.
+Key topics include:

+## 1.Introduction to Tuples

+-> Tuples are represented with () and can store any data type.

+-> They are immutable, meaning their memory allocation cannot be increased or decreased.
+## 2.Memory Behavior

+-> Code snippets demonstrate that trying to modify tuple elements results in an error.

+-> Deleting a tuple completely removes it from memory.

+## 3.Built-in Functions

+-> count(): Counts occurrences of a value in a tuple.

+-> index(): Finds the index of a given value.

+## 4.Advantages of Tuples

+-> Tuples allow multiple values to be stored in a single variable.

+-> Packing and unpacking of tuple values is useful for variable assignment.